 Another situation in which qualitative forecasting can provide value is when management modifies historically-derived trends based on expert opinions.
 In this case, quantitative methods are used to create a preliminary forecast, which is then adjusted with a qualitative review.
 In theory, the result should be a forecast derived from the best of both methods.

 The results produced by qualitative forecasting can be biased, for the following reasons:

-- Personal worldview.
-Experts may have constructed their own views of how the industry works, and tend to throw out newer influences upon that market.
+Personal worldview.
+Experts may have constructed their own views of how the industry works, and tend to throw out newer influences impacting that market.